matrix-tu-dresden-de/Dokumentation/content/faq/_index.en.md

 ***
 #### Can I write LaTeX? {#latex}
-No, but there is a workaround: include CodiMD as CustomWidget.
-Native will work soon, see https://github.com/vector-im/element-web/issues/1945
+Yes, but it is an experimental feature right now.
+It will be available for everybody in a few weeks: https://github.com/vector-im/element-web/issues/1945

 ***
 #### Are there something like Threads (like in Mattermost/Slack) in Matrix? {#threads}